Wandering River

-Wandering River is a hamlet in Alberta, Canada within Athabasca County.
+Wandering River is a hamlet in northern Alberta, Canada within Athabasca County.
 It is located approximately 95 km north of Athabasca and 200 km south of Fort McMurray on Highway 63.
+The hamlet is located in Census Division No. 13 and in the federal riding of Lakeland.
+The community is named after the Wandering River, which flows straight through the community and through Lyle Lake to the north.